-The widely used public-domain time zone database, ZoneInfo or tz, contains code and data that records time zone information for locations worldwide.
+The widely used public-domain time zone database, ZoneInfo or tz, and sometimes referred to as the Olson database, contains code and data that records time zone information for locations worldwide.
 It is updated periodically when boundaries or rules change in any of the represented locations.

-Each record in the tz database represents a location where all clocks are kept on the same time as each other throughout the year, coordinating any time adjustments such as DST, and have done so for many years.
+Each record in the tz database represents a location where all clocks are kept on the same time as each other throughout the year, coordinating any time adjustments such as DST.
 Locations are identified by continent (or ocean, for islands) and name, which is usually the largest city within the region.
 For example, America/Los_Angeles, Europe/London, etc.